What Is Private Mortgage Insurance (PMI), and How Can You Avoid It?

-PMI is an extra cost that’s typically tacked on to your monthly mortgage payment if you cannot supply a 20% down payment on your loan.
+PMI is a type of mortgage insurance that’s typically tacked on to your monthly mortgage payment if you cannot supply a 20% down payment on your loan.
+The concept is simple.
 If you default on your loan, PMI makes sure your lender is paid.
 Reducing the risk to the lender means they are more likely to take a chance on someone who doesn’t have a lot of cash for a down payment.

 While no one likes extra costs, this isn’t necessarily a bad thing.
 The protection PMI provides minimizes the down payment risk when you don’t have cash reserves for a down payment.
 So in the long run, while you may not like the extra cost associated with PMI, having it makes it easier for you to get into a home, and that’s a good thing.

 How Much Does PMI Cost?

 The cost of mortgage insurance varies depending on how much you plan to borrow, how much you put down, and what your credit is like.
 The lower your down payment and credit score, the higher your PMI payments will be.
 But one thing is certain: it’s not likely to be the bulk of your mortgage payment, which will be dominated by interest and principal balance.